 Terminal thinkers insist on doing something the old way, “because that’s the way it is” or “that’s the way [something] has always been done.”

 Terminal thinkers think about their own self-indulgent (rather than survival) needs as much or more than the next generation.
 Terminal thinkers could care less about the legacy they leave for people not yet born.
-All have an emotional inability to connect with the needs of the 7th Generation due to their own limited ability to process complex thought analysis with empathy.
+All have an emotional inability to connect with the needs of the 7th Generation due to their own limited ability to process complex thought analyses with empathy.

 Empathy, whether absent from a person’s psychological makeup due to having experienced trauma, witnessed trauma (via exposure), or who biologically for whatever reason do not perceive the emotion cause massive damage to the emotional body and psychology of all they encounter.
-Tolerating abuse from any Cluster B person is incredibly short-sighted — so short sighted in fact, it’s actually an insult to indulge them.
+Tolerating abuse from any Cluster B person is incredibly short-sighted — so short-sighted in fact, it’s actually an insult to indulge them.

 People who are allowed to bully their way through life and who think abusing others is smart end up old and alone.
 What’s more, most end up old, alone, and at the mercy of caregivers.
 If the person who spent their lifetime abusing friends, family, co-workers, and strangers find themselves late in life unable to care for themselves, essentially they will be at the mercy of strangers.